exchange321/integration-experiment-firebase/README.md

 ## Todos:
 * Core:
-    - [ ] React Native Integration
+    - [ ] React Native Integration (Content Modification not included)

 * Optional:
+    - [ ] Content Modification in Native App
-    - [ ] Sharing Redux Store between WebApp and MobileApp
+    - [ ] Sharing Code between Web and Native Apps

 ## Records:
 * As react-redux-firebase is not compatible with React Native and I could not make react-native-firestack work, raw Firebase is used.